 MCTR collaborates with two groups within Health Canada: the Public Health Agency of Canada (PHAC) and the MOHLTC to study transfusion-related adverse events through the development of Ontario’s Transmitted Injuries Surveillance System (TTISS).
 TTISS – Ontario is a real-time transfusion surveillance database that is being used by over 100 provincial hospitals.
 Educational and research projects are also integrated into the program to advance knowledge of transfusion reaction recognition, classification, and reporting.

-Members of MCTR are actively involved in the BEST collaborative.
+Members of MCTR are actively involved in the Biomedical Excellence for Safer Transfusion (BEST) Collaborative.
 Members have served as co-chair, project leads, and international collaborators.

 Members of MCTR have active leadership roles in a number of international societies: